 The Nippon Kayaku Group believes in the necessity of appropriately grasping the risks and opportunities associated with sustainable management, and linking the acts of reducing those risks and gaining new business opportunities to further business growth.

-FY2022 saw us disclose the risks and opportunities related to our Key Sustainability Issues as well as information based on the TCFD proposals.
+Having recognized the above, we have disclosed information based on the risks and opportunities surrounding our Key Sustainability Issues, and TCFD and TNFD proposals.
 By working towards resolving environmental and social issues through our business activities are we aiming to achieve a sustainable society and additional corporate value.

 In order to continue our appropriate responses to the diversification of business activities and changing social and environmental issues, we will periodically review these risks and opportunities, and work towards disclosing information of substantial quantity and quality.